Dynamic random-access memory

 The need to refresh DRAM demands more complicated circuitry and timing than SRAM.
 This complexity is offset by the structural simplicity of DRAM memory cells: only one transistor and a capacitor are required per bit, compared to four or six transistors in SRAM.
 This allows DRAM to reach very high densities with a simultaneous reduction in cost per bit.
 Refreshing the data consumes power, causing a variety of techniques to be used to manage the overall power consumption.
 For this reason, DRAM usually needs to operate with a memory controller; the memory controller needs to know DRAM parameters, especially memory timings, to initialize DRAMs, which may be different depending on different DRAM manufacturers and part numbers.

-DRAM had a 47% increase in the price-per-bit in 2017, the largest jump in 30 years since the 45% jump in 1988, while in recent years the price has been going down.
-In 2018, a "key characteristic of the DRAM market is that there are currently only three major suppliers — Micron Technology, SK Hynix and Samsung Electronics" that are "keeping a pretty tight rein on their capacity".
-There is also Kioxia (previously Toshiba Memory Corporation after 2017 spin-off) which doesn't manufacture DRAM.
-Other manufacturers make and sell DIMMs (but not the DRAM chips in them), such as Kingston Technology, and some manufacturers that sell stacked DRAM (used e.g. in the fastest supercomputers on the exascale), separately such as Viking Technology.
+In 2017, DRAM had a 47% increase in the price-per-bit, the largest jump in 30 years since a 45% jump in 1988.
+In 2018, a "key characteristic of the DRAM market" was that there were "only three major suppliers — Micron Technology, SK Hynix and Samsung Electronics" that were "keeping a pretty tight rein on their capacity".
+In early 2026, DRAM (DDR4, DDR, and flash memory/NAND) prices have "experienced compounded increases, some exceeding 200%, since early 2025 .. [because of] unprecedented demand coming from the AI sector ..
+HBM is crowding out commodity DRAM capacity.
+Micron noted a 3-to-1 conversion ratio between HBM and DDR5 wafer capacity, meaning every HBM ramp directly compresses general-purpose memory supply."

+Other manufacturers make and sell DIMMs but not the DRAM chips in them, such as Kingston Technology, and some manufacturers sell stacked DRAM (used e.g. in the fastest supercomputers on the exascale) separately, such as Viking Technology.
 Others sell such integrated into other products, such as Fujitsu into its CPUs, AMD in GPUs, and Nvidia, with HBM2 in some of their GPU chips.